 What is a Smartwatch?

-A smartwatch is a wearable electronic device that is placed onto a person’s wrist.
+A smartwatch is a wearable electronic device that is placed on a person’s wrist.
 A smartwatch keeps track of time, but it also can be used for fitness, photos, messaging, audio functions, GPS operations, WiFi (hotspot), and using applications.
 This tech can also be integrated with smartphone technology.
 Smartwatches are designed to be an extension of smartphones.
 Yet, they are used as stand-alone watches without a phone.

 Smartwatches are secure from cancer and other health problems.
 Those are used for wellness of health as sleep trackers, heart rate monitors, and fitness watches.
 But they are not 100% safe from hacking or leaking information.
-Most cybercriminals won’t target smartwatches because there are better opportunities with other types of computers.
+Most cyber criminals won’t target smartwatches because there are better opportunities with other types of computers.
 As far as radiation (and health) is concerned, these devices do emit small amounts of this substance.
 We’ll go into more detail about this in the next section.

 Why do Medical Researchers and Scientists believe Smartwatches cause Cancer?

 Smartwatches and cancer are an issue for some members of the medical field.
 They believe that smartwatches emit a certain type of radiation that makes cancer show up in people over time.
 Smartwatches emit non-ionizing radiation.
 In short, non-ionizing radiation doesn’t penetrate a person’s skin.
 Therefore, it generally doesn’t cause cancer.
 But, some researchers and scientists believe that it does.
-They state that long term exposure to this substance is dangerous.
+They state that long-term exposure to this substance is dangerous.